 Most businesses don’t produce eBooks simply to share industry information.
 Instead, these products serve as powerful marketing tools that can do anything from making a case for your business’s products and services to establishing you as a voice of authority in your field.
 That’s why it couldn’t be more important to establish a marketing plan long before you publish.
 Consider how producing a landing page, soliciting reviews from experts in your field, guest blogging on relevant sites, creating related content on your own site, and leveraging social media can all work to promote your eBook.

 Navigating eBook, but the price tag can make or break your eBook sales for a variety of reasons.
 Pricing that’s too high will almost certainly eliminate some of your potential readers, and not considering the price of a competitor’s product can also compromise your sales.
 In contrast, pricing too low can limit your return and risk your investment.
 Before setting a price point, research your market to understand best practices in your industry, and do the math to determine your ideal price point.

 One of the biggest eBook mistakes is also one that might sound counterintuitive.
 Although content is key in an eBook, it’s important to avoid thinking like a writer when considering the bigger picture.
 A writer might be inclined to cover every aspect of a topic under a single cover, but a publisher knows that lengthy eBooks are often uninviting for readers relying on digital screens.
 Along the same lines, a writer might want to create a comprehensive look at a challenging topic, but a marketer understands the value of breaking an eBook down into a series with higher sales potential.

-Whether this is your first eBook or your 10th, you know that creating a marketable product is no accident.
-Learn from these common mistakes, and produce an eBook that builds your brand, generates new leads, and moves your business forward.
+Whether this is your first eBook or your tenth, you know that creating a marketable product is no accident.
+By understanding what mistakes to avoid when creating an eBook, you’ll have a better starting point to create content that builds your brand, generates new leads, and achieves your business goals.